 – In-depth study of Ayurveda art of healing.

-– Understanding of the way of using Ayurveda and Yoga to diagnose disease symptoms, chronic sickness, and psychological states.
+– Understanding the way of using Ayurveda and Yoga to diagnose disease symptoms, chronic sickness, and psychological states.

 – The technique to desire, energy attentiveness, intuitive awareness, yogic stances, and correct way of breathing.